andrewroberts/TrelloApp/README.md

 * Run the code a second time to get the boards JSON - Looking at the Logs you should see the JSON for all your boards.

-You can also see an example of the auth flow and an example of TrelloApp's use in code in the [TrelloSync add-ons] (https://github.com/andrewroberts/TrelloSync).
+You can also see an example of the auth flow and an example of TrelloApp's use in code in the [TrelloSync add-ons](https://github.com/andrewroberts/TrelloSync).

 ```